Additional Music Requirements

 Creative involvement in musical ensembles is available to all qualified students.

-• Any student who meets audition requirements may participate in a musical organization.
+• Any student may participate in non-auditioned musical organizations.